A GP member contacted the MDU advice line about a patient of childbearing years who was on sodium valproate for epilepsy.

 The member explained that they were concerned as sodium valproate is associated with a significant risk of birth defects (1 in 10) and developmental problems (4 in 10) in children whose mothers took the drug during pregnancy.

 Sodium valproate is not licenced for woman of childbearing age who are not enrolled in a PPP, but when making prescribing decisions, particularly in patients who are not adhering to monitoring or treatment plans, GPs are left with the task of balancing competing risks when working out the safest course of action.
-To stop prescribing sodium valproate would expose the patient to risk of sudden unexpected death in epilepsy (SUDEP), loss of seizure control and other impacts on quality of life.
+To stop prescribing sodium valproate would expose the patient to loss of seizure control and other impacts on quality of life, and even potentially to risk of sudden unexpected death in epilepsy (SUDEP).

 A competent patient has the right to decline any treatment as long as they are properly informed of the consequences of their refusal.
 However, the acceptance of this risk does not remove the responsibility from the GP of working out whether it is right to continue the prescription.